 No. Because I was simply taking the next step.

 Getting an idea is step one.
 The rest of the steps are all about tricking your ego into shutting up so you can get stuff done.
 The ego would prefer it if you’d just continue getting big ideas.
 The ego LOVES your big ideas because then it can reach into its arsenal of big fears, big dramas and big emotional hooks – and it can MATCH your big idea.
 Tit for tat.

 The ego doesn’t have much to say when you sit down and do some work for 30 minutes.
 That’s not nearly dramatic enough.

 So, what’s the next step you need to take?

 5 – Give it Legs.

 Even if that doesn’t apply to every single decision, it makes perfect sense.
-Many of us let our emotions and our drama become the perfect excuse for procrastination and fear.
+Many of us let our emotions, our hooks, and our drama become the perfect excuse for procrastination and fear.

 Anytime your faith wavers, decide again.